 - Make sure Pre-Start-Up checklist is complete. - Jumper R to G to enable unit.
 Jumper R to Y1 and R to Y2 to enable cooling and R to W1 to enable heat for units without microprocessor. - Turn the disconnect on.
-Make sure all fans are rotating the correct direction. - Allow the unit to run until the refrigerant system stabilizes.
+After 3 minutes. compressors will come on.
+Make sure all fans and compressors are rotating the correct direction. - Allow the unit to run until the refrigerant system stabilizes.
 Approximately 10-15 minutes.